RustyBanana/Aussie-Rentals/CONVENTIONS.md

 - Use type hints where they add clarity
 - Log important operations and errors for debugging
 - Make functions pure and testable where possible by avoiding global state
+- While keeping functions modular, ensure that they also perform substantial work themselves rather than simply being a thin wrapper

 ### Browser Automation